kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	*	The *R chart* was a precursor for the *S chart*, where the *R* stands for range, the subgroup's maximum minus minimum.
 It was used when charting was done manually, as standard deviations were tedious to calculate by hand.

 	*	The *np chart* and *p chart* are used when monitoring the proportion of defective items using a pass/fail criterion.
 In the former case the sample size taken is constant, while in the latter the proportion of defective items is monitored.
-These charts are derived using the binomial distribution (see section 2 of the course notes).
+These charts are derived using the binomial distribution.

 	*	The *exponentially weight moving variance* (EWMV) chart is an excellent chart for monitoring for an increase in product variability.
 Like the :math:`\lambda` from an EWMA chart, the EWMV also has a sliding parameter that can balance current information and historical information to trade-off sensitivity.
 More information is available in the paper by MacGregor, J.F. and Harris, T.J., "The Exponentially Weighted Moving Variance", *Journal of Quality Technology*, **25**, p 106-118, 1993.